eda-ricercatore/gulyas-scripts/notes/python.md

 + raise Exception, "[Error message.]"
 + raise Exception("[Error message.]")
 + raise \cite[Chapter 8, pp. 163]{Hetland2005}
+	- When raising a specific exception that has been caught.

 In \cite[\S5]{DrakeJr2016b} discusses all the "built-in exceptions" provided by the
 	the "The *Python* Standard Library" \cite[Chapter 8, pp. 161]{Hetland2005}.